Mr. Steve Muenzberg

 Reid holds a Bachelor of Science in Mechanical Engineering from the University of Washington and is an FAA Flight Analyst DER (Designated Engineering Representative) for 14 CFR Parts 23 and 25 airplanes.

 He joined TLG from AeroTEC where he served in multiple test and certification roles including Group Lead of Flight Ops and Test Planning, and, most recently, Certification and Flight Safety Manager.
 Reid has led multi-disciplinary test planning, flight test directing, and reporting efforts on numerous FAA STC programs.
-In addition to his flight test experience, Reid has extensive experience in aircraft performance modelling, stability & control analysis, AFM supplements, and certification planning.
+In addition to his flight test experience, Reid has extensive experience in aircraft performance modeling, stability & control analysis, AFM supplements, and certification planning.

 Mr. Jeff Barnes

-Engineering Manager, Structures 14 CFR Parts 23 and 25 DAE
+Engineering Manager, Structures 14 CFR, Parts 23 and 25 DAE

 Most of Jeff’s career has been spent working on new aircraft product development with a special focus on wings and composite technologies.
 Jeff has a strong background in structural design, wing planform architecture layout, composite design, repair, and manufacturing.

 His experience as a DAE also spans mechanical and electromagnetic certification testing of commercial aircraft.
-Jeff has earned several patents for large scale composite part design and manufacturing as well as fuel tank access doors and vented stringers.
+Jeff has earned several patents for large-scale composite part design and manufacturing as well as fuel tank access doors and vented stringers.
 Most recently, Jeff was developing automated singulation systems using Artificial Intelligence (AI) and Machine Learning (ML) to perform singulation detection in commercial shipping warehouses at Amazon.

-Jeff graduated Auburn University with a degree in Aerospace Engineering and is currently teaching a composites class for the University of Washington.
+Jeff graduated from Auburn University with a degree in Aerospace Engineering and is currently teaching a composites class for the University of Washington.

-Mr. Steve Nelson (Retired)
+Mr. Steve Nelson

-Mr. Steve Nelson has more than 35 years of experience in aerospace program management, certification and business development.
-His experience includes managing major STC programs through development, certification and first article manufacturing and installation phases which have included: research and development, program requirements definition, design and development subcontract management, preliminary aerodynamic design, critical detail design, structural analysis, aeroelastic analysis, full scale static testing, flight testing, ground testing, logistics planning, tooling and first article manufacturing, conformity inspections, prototype installation, instructions for continued airworthiness, continued operational safety, and direct interface with regulatory agencies through certification, such as the FAA, EASA, and other civil airworthiness authorities such as JCAB, ANAC and the CAAC.
+Mr. Steve Nelson has more than 35 years of experience in aerospace program management, certification, and business development.
+His experience includes managing major STC programs through development, certification, and first article manufacturing and installation phases which have included: research and development, program requirements definition, design, and development subcontract management, preliminary aerodynamic design, critical detail design, structural analysis, aeroelastic analysis, full scale static testing, flight testing, ground testing, logistics planning, tooling and first article manufacturing, conformity inspections, prototype installation, instructions for continued airworthiness, continued operational safety, and direct interface with regulatory agencies through certification, such as the FAA, EASA, and other civil airworthiness authorities such as JCAB, ANAC and the CAAC.

 Steve is a graduate of the Management Program at the University of Washington’s Foster School of Business.